 During the 1970s and 1980s, YEG handled wide-body jets that carried up to 400 passengers non-stop to Europe.
 The Edmonton Municipal Airport became a hub for short-haul flights, a convenience for business travellers.

 - Connecting passengers had to travel between two airports

-- There were fewer non-stop flights from EIA, requiring passengers to connect through Calgary or Vancouver
+- There were fewer non-stop flights from YEG, requiring passengers to connect through Calgary or Vancouver

 - Passenger growth at the Municipal Airport created more aircraft noise for city residents

 In October 1995, 77 percent of Edmontonians voted to consolidate commercial flights at the International Airport.
 The Municipal Airport would continue to serve private and general aviation as the Edmonton City Centre Airport.

 Consolidation put new pressures on YEG.
 The main terminal was designed to accommodate 2.5 million passengers per year, but by 1999, 3.8 million passengers were using YEG annually.